Vegetable garden paths – design considerations

 I have used all path materials/mediums above in my many years of vegetable gardening (ah yes, carpet is another one).
 From all this experience, I feel that for a reasonable sized vegetable garden, use grassy paths for your service paths and use mulched paths for your “between bed paths”.
 If you have a bunch of timber or metal raised beds, used grassy paths between them.
 For a larger market garden space, experiment with a portion of your garden using permanent beds and grassy paths.
 I think you will be pleasantly surprised.

 Lastly, we have many clients where we design their food growing spaces.
-We work with a number of the paths described above, check out our mentoring service here.
+We work with a number of the paths described above, check out our organic garden coaching service.
 We do it face to face in Brisbane and via video skype elsewhere in Australia.

 Authored by Peter Kearney – www.myfoodgarden.com.au